cptomkins/clinic-agent-test/README.md

 ## About This Repo

-This is a curated extract of the agent-specific code from a larger production platform ([Harbor](https://harborautomation.com)).
+This is a curated extract of the agent-specific code from a larger production platform called Harbor Automation.
 It includes everything that makes the agent work — the chat engine, tool schemas, tool execution, knowledge base, data models, system prompt, and the full frontend — but omits platform-level infrastructure like auth, deployment config, and shared utilities.

 **The live demo is the best way to evaluate the agent end-to-end.** This repo is for reviewing the code.